SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \subsubsection{Adopted descriptors and overall strategy}

-Considering the twofold nature of this challenge, group P3 has adopted two separate retrieval methods for the two different tasks.
-For Task A, they used the Hybrid Augmented Point Pair Signature (HAPPS)~\cite{9071111}, a 3D geometric shape descriptor.
-For Task B, they adopted the Histogram of Processed Physicochemical Properties of Protein molecules descriptor following an Exploratory Data Analysis (HP4-EDA).
-Both the methods rely on traditionally hand-crafted feature extraction from the respective datasets, using the knowledge-based approach (i.e. non-learning nor data-driven approach).
+Considering the twofold nature of this challenge, in P3 we adopted two separate retrieval strategies for the two different tasks.
+For Task A, we used the Hybrid Augmented Point Pair Signature (HAPPS)~\cite{9071111}, a 3D geometric shape descriptor.
+For Task B, we adopted the Histogram of Processed Physicochemical Properties of Protein molecules descriptor following an Exploratory Data Analysis (HP4-EDA).
+Both the strategies rely on traditionally hand-crafted feature extraction from the respective datasets, using the knowledge-based approach (i.e. non-learning nor data-driven approach).

-The goal of the proposed methods is to provide simple, efficient, robust and compact representations, describing both the 3D geometry and physicochemical properties of protein surfaces, using statistically-based descriptors.
-Visual descriptions of the pipelines adopted by group P3 for Tasks A and B are depicted in Figures~\ref{fig:P3A} and~\ref{fig:P3B}, respectively.
+The goal of the proposed methods (HAPPS and HP4-EDA) is to provide simple, efficient, robust and compact representations, describing both the 3D geometry and physicochemical properties of protein surfaces, using statistically-based descriptors.
+Visual descriptions of the pipelines adopted in method P3 for Tasks A and B are depicted in Figures~\ref{fig:P3A} and~\ref{fig:P3B}, respectively.